 Apart from water-based activities around the lagoon, there’s not much else going on in Bacalar.
 This just makes it the perfect place to relax and enjoy the tranquillity of the area.

 For such a small town, the selection of food and quality is both surprising and outstanding.
 Some of the best dishes in Mexico can be found in Bacalar.
-Continue reading this post to find out about the restaurants you can’t miss!

-Bacalar is the perfect place to spend 3-4 days, exploring the lagoon by boat, kayak or paddleboard and visiting some of the surrounding attractions like the nearby rapids.
+Bacalar is the perfect place to spend 3-4 days, exploring the lagoon by boat, kayak or paddleboard, and visiting some of the surrounding attractions like the nearby rapids.

-Alternatively you can just grab a book and a hammock and just relax.
-Sounds pretty perfect doesn’t it?
+Alternatively, you can just grab a book and a hammock and just relax.
+Sounds pretty perfect, doesn’t it?

 Where to stay in Bacalar

+Bacalar is a small lake town, so picking where to stay is a relatively easy decision.
+Exactly what we all love to hear.
 If you stay in the centre of town or in one of the accommodations set on the lake, you can’t go wrong.

-In Bacalar you’ll be able to find a range of accommodation options from hostels to homestays and Airbnbs.
+You’ll be able to find a range of accommodation options from hostels to homestays and Airbnbs.

-How to get around in Bacalar
+How to get around Bacalar

 A short walk to the main square and you’ll also find a selection of great food spots which we talk about in our Things to Do in Bacalar blog post.